hubmapconsortium/hra-millitome-generator/OpenScad Code/V12/ReadMe.md

 ## <a id="toc_organics_organs_models"></a> Millitome Individual block organ 3d models

-A 3d model of a specific sample block in a three dimensional, user-defined cutting matrix.
+A 3d model of a specific sample block from a three dimensional, user-defined cutting matrix.
 Produces one organ sample block of a specified x,y,z coordinate of the cutting matrix.
 Exported to .STL file.
 Individual .STL files are imported into Blender for coloring.
 3d geometry produced with [MT-Organics](#toc_organics_scad).

 <p align="center">
   <img src="images/banana half 3x8x3 organ blocks.png" height="300">